In May 2018, Ghana became the first country in sub-Saharan Africa to eliminate trachoma. Read the amazing stories here.

 Sightsavers is training teachers in Zanzibar so they can diagnose pupils who have eye conditions such as cataracts.

 Meet Mr Ndalela.
-He is the only surgeon in the Senanga region who can carry out complicated procedures.
-But he’s frustrated that he can’t do more.
+He is the only eye surgeon in the Senanga region of western Zambia who can carry out complicated procedures.
+But he’s frustrated he can’t do more to help people in the community.

 We believe that no child should have to stop their education due to reversible blindness and infection.
 But for Namukolo, this could have been a reality.